runningcode/fladle/README.md

 ### autoGoogleLogin
 Whether or not to automatically log in using a preconfigured google account.
 [More Info](https://cloud.google.com/sdk/gcloud/reference/firebase/test/android/run#--auto-google-login)

+### clearPackageData
+Whether or not to remove all shared state from your device's CPU and memory after each test.
+[More info](https://developer.android.com/training/testing/junit-runner)

 ### testShards
 Overrides the number of automatically determined test shards for Flank to use.
 Uses Flanks default value when not specified.